Booking.com: best prices

 Broadly speaking Melfi runs along the ridge of a hill with newer development in the valley below, with the castle raised above the town at one end of the ridge.
 The Old Town of Melfi was entirely surrounded by defensive walls mostly built by the Normans, still largely intact and now extending for over four kilometers.

 Other phases in the construction of the walls dates back to the Swabian and Aragonese periods.
 See also Melfi history and etymology.

 The architectural heritage of Melfi was significantly affected by the earthquakes of 1851 and 1930, but the powerful structure of the Norman Castle survived.
-The oldest part of the castle, of a square shape with corner towers, had its first expansion under the reign of Roger II (1095-1154), who in 1129 built the central part of the complex.
+The oldest part of the castle, with a square shape with corner towers, had its first expansion under the reign of Roger II (1095-1154), who built the central part of the complex in 1129.
 This was expanded by Frederick II of Swabia, with the so-called ‘Marcangione’ Tower” and the tank in the back courtyard.

 The castle has an irregular polygonal shape with eight towers.
-The perimeter of the walls, punctuated by massive towers, was built by the Anjou between 1277 and 1281, under the direction of Riccardo da Foggia, and later by the Royal architect Pierre d'Angicourt.
+The perimeter walls, punctuated by massive towers, were built by the Anjou between 1277 and 1281, under the direction of Riccardo da Foggia, and later by the Royal architect Pierre d'Angicourt.